 Figure 1.
 Assets delivered by the Federated Operations Solution of EGI

 The operation of heterogeneous distributed infrastructures is enabled through a set of operational interfaces that are service agnostic, and allow the central gathering of information for service registration, monitoring, accounting and support.
-The definition of these interfaces that are standard-based when possible, and which evolve according to the needs of the infrastructures operated.
+The definition of these interfaces are standard-based when possible and evolve according to the needs of the infrastructures operated.
 These operational interfaces allow the adoption of own tools and procedures for the operation of the local infrastructure, while being part of an international federation.

 Technologies.
 EGI provides a set of services that collectively constitute the Core Infrastructure Platform, which is based on standards, protocols and documented interfaces that allow the federation of different infrastructures.
 The Core Infrastructure Platform enables consistent access to distributed resources such as virtualised compute, storage and network resources, and supplemental services such as Information Discovery, Accounting, Monitoring and Messaging.
 It enables platform integrators to utilise this solid base to build different higher-level infrastructures (virtual research environments).
 The interfaces of the Infrastructure Platform can be extended or integrated with equivalent interfaces operated by external infrastructure providers, so that different RIs can be seamlessly operated.
 Examples of standards or community best practices adopted are the Open Grid Forum standards for compute and storage accounting [CAR, STAR], for information modelling [GLUE, EGIP], messaging as mechanism to exchange across the boundaries of the infrastructures to be integrated, Nagios as monitoring test submission engine, Pakiti for security monitoring.